Content model overview¶

 Description – a detailed description of the Field.

-Note that the Required flag is in no way related to Field validation.
+The Required flag is in no way related to Field validation.
 A Field's value is validated whether the Field is set as required or not.

 Searchable – a flag which indicates if the value of the Field will be indexed for searching.